lilianzlettuce/processing-experiments/README.md

 # processing-experiments
-abstract compositions created using processing
+playing around with making abstract compositions with processing